BalaKondaveeti/Flutter-bars-graphic/README.md

 ## Suggestions are welcomed, whether it be small or big... you can contact me at @hello_user_1 on telegram

 ### Important
-> later, I will add some screenshots screenshots of this project here.
+> later, I will add some screenshots of this project here.
 > If you have screenshots, please upload them here